About The Digital Library

 This collection features architectural elevation schematics, renderings, sketches and speculative designs of buildings from the Baylor University campus and Waco, Texas.
 Materials in this collection represent elevation and cross-section diagrams only; mechanical and structural schematics are not included except in cases where the building is no longer extant, such as the original structure of S.P.
 Brooks Hall on the Baylor campus.

-Black Gospel Music Restoration Project
+Black Gospel Music Preservation Project

 The Great War: World War I | Exhibit